sander/plak/README.md

 ## License

-Copyright © 2016 Sander Dijkhuis
+Copyright Â© 2016 Sander Dijkhuis

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation